Zijian-Lee/zijian-lee.github.io/_pages/about.md

 # 🔥 News

+- 🎉**Apr.
+2026:** Our paper "Sift: Channel-Wise Historical Embedding for High Efficiency Distributed Graph Neural Network Training with Accuracy Guarantee" has been accepted by TACO (CCF A).
 - 🎉**Mar.
 2026:** Our paper "Intrusion Detection for Low-Altitude Wireless Networks: Diffusion-enhanced Spatiotemporal Graph Network with Dual Self-attention" has been accepted by CN (CCF B).
 - 🎉**Feb.
 2026:** Our paper "Hierarchical Dual-Strategy Unlearning for Biomedical and Healthcare Intelligence Using Imperfect and Privacy-Sensitive Medical Data" has been accepted by IEEE TCE (A1).
 - 🎉**Jan.
 2026:** Our paper "Secure Communication in the Presence of an RIS-Enhanced Eavesdropper in MIMO Networks" has been accepted by IEEE TWC (CCF B).